nokia-eda/terraform-provider-core-v1/docs/data-sources/auth_provider.md

 - `pagination` (Boolean) Set to true if the LDAP server supports pagination.
 - `periodic_sync` (Boolean) If true, periodic synchronization of new changed or newly created LDAP users to Keycloak will occur.
 - `periodic_sync_secs` (Number) If periodic sync is enabled, this is the period in seconds that synchronization will occur.
-- `rdn_ldapattribute` (String) Name of the LDAP attribute, which is used as RDN (top attribute) of typical user DN.
+- `rdn_ldap_attribute` (String) Name of the LDAP attribute, which is used as RDN (top attribute) of typical user DN.
 Usually it's the same as the Username LDAP attribute, however it is not required.
 - `read_only` (Boolean) If false, changes made to LDAP-mapped attribute via EDA will be synced back to the LDAP server.
 Otherwise, changes are not made in LDAP.
 - `scope` (String) Must be "One Level" or "Subtree".
 If "One Level", the search applies only for users in the DNs specified by User DNs.
 If "Subtree", the search applies to the whole subtree.
 - `timeout` (Number) LDAP connection timeout in milliseconds